selinaZitrone/notebook_demo/Next level - Obsidian.md

 ### Notes and annotations in Zotero

 To use this feature at its full potential, you need to know how you can make annotations in Zotero and export them as notes that are then attached to the literature item.
-This is really easy since Zotero has a pdf viewer integrated.
+This is really easy since Zotero has a PDF viewer integrated.
 Just do the following:

-1. Double click the paper you want to read in Zotero to open it in the Zotero Pdf viewer.
+1. Double click the paper you want to read in Zotero to open it in the Zotero PDF viewer.
 2. Read the paper, highlight sections that are important, make little comments
 3. Go back to your Zotero database and right click on the paper you just read.
 Choose `Add Note from Annotations` and you will see that your paper will get an attachment note.
-This note will now also be exportet in your automatic library in Obsidian.
+This note will now also be exported in your automatic library in Obsidian.
 So if you now create a literature note for this item in Obsidian, all your annotations will automatically be included in the `Notes` section of the literature note 🤩.

 ## Other useful or fun plugins